omeresas/chimney-fire-app/README.md

 ## Overview

 This API predicts the expected number of chimney fires in various municipalities (gemeente), neighborhoods (wijk), and blocks (buurt) in Twente, leveraging spatial and temporal prediction models.
 It provides efficient and accurate predictions based on spatial and temporal data.
+It is currently hosted on **chimneyfireproject.azurewebsites.net** domain.

 ### Prediction Model